-Regulatory and DOE requirements for environmental programs are included in the WSRC Standards/ Requirements Identification Document(S/RID), Functional Area 20 - Environmental Protection.
-The purpose of the S/RID is to address environmental, safety, and health requirements related to environmental protection activities undertaken by WSRC on behalf of DOE at SRS.
-The source includes DOE Order 5400.5 ("Radiation Protection of the Public and Environment), DOE Order 450.1, applicable Codes of Federal Regulations, and other directives.
+Regulatory and DOE requirements for environmental programs are included in the site's Standards/Requirements Identification Document(S/RID), Functional Area (FA) 20 - Environmental Protection.
+The purpose of FA 20 is to address environmental, safety, and health requirements related to environmental protection activities undertaken by the M&O contractor on behalf of DOE at SRS.
+Sources include DOE Order 5400.5 ("Radiation Protection of the Public and Environment"), DOE Order 450.1A, DOE Order 451.1B ("National Environmental Policy Act Compliance Program"), applicable Codes of Federal Regulations, and State of South Carolina pertinent directives.
 The environmental protection S/RID functional area includes activities required to protect the environment and the health of the public and workers.
-This S/RID covers the technical and programmatic requirements from applicable standards, laws, and regulations.
+This S/RID addresses the technical and programmatic requirements from applicable standards, laws, and regulations.